 Freed-Hardeman University has authorized the National Student Clearinghouse to provide transcript ordering via the web.
-You can order transcripts using any major credit card.
-Your card will only be charged after your order has been completed.
+A student can order transcripts using any major credit card.
+The card will only be charged after the order has been completed.
 To order an official transcript, login to the Clearinghouse secure site.